apmiller108/beatbrain/PROJECT.md

 - [ ] Add option on playlist to set target BPM.
 Show how much percent the track will need to be pitched up or down next to the BPM value for each track.
 - [ ] Show the transposed key next to the track's key based on the target BPM. (eg, the actual musical key expected based on the BPM the track will be played at)
 - [ ] Add playlist duplication feature
+- [ ] Add playlist combine feature with options to append or prepand other playlists
 - [ ] R click on table header to select columns to show/hide
 - [ ] Lazy render track list items for better performance for large playlists
 ## TODOs for Documentation